-The Coronavirus crisis is causing unprecedented challenges for our schools and highlighting the invisible barrier to learning and attainment caused by tech poverty.
-The Digital Education Partnership was initially set up to support schools throughout the initial lockdown, as an essential step in the battle against coronavirus.
+The coronavirus crisis has caused unprecedented challenges for our schools and has highlighted the invisible barrier to learning and attainment caused by IT poverty.
+The Digital Education Partnership was initially set up to support schools throughout the lockdown, as an essential step in the battle against coronavirus.
 Despite children returning to school, the need for technology and the disadvantages for those without digital access at home, has been harshly highlighted and cannot be ignored moving forward.